-This is one of the detailed articles about the strategy in the Ruy Lopez.
+This article is one of the detailed articles about choosing the right plan in the Ruy Lopez.
 The mobile central formation occurs from the Ruy Lopez tense center, after black releases the tension on d4, exchanges the pawn, and white recaptures with his c3 pawn.

 This article should be read together with the Ruy Lopez tense center and the Ruy Lopez symmetrical pawn center.
 Together they form an overview of the pawn structures you can get in the Ruy Lopez opening.